 Students are expected to attend all classes, and to make regular contributions to class discussions.
 Each student must come to class with a thorough understanding of the chapter(s) assigned for that class-the objective of the lectures and discussions will be to enhance comprehension of the material and not to merely review concepts and definitions.
 During the term, students are encouraged to share marketing examples that they come across, either directly or via the media, with the class.
 For this reason it is recommended that students keep this class in mind when reading newspapers, watching television, reading magazines, while shopping, etc., as often the most relevant learning comes from discussing actual examples of Marketing behaviour.
-All class members will be expected to actively contribute to these discussions, as this will have a direct impact on your overall class participation grade (worth 5 percent of your final grade).
-The material covered in these discussions may appear on any of the course testing sessions.
+All class members will be expected to actively contribute to these discussions.